symanto-research/supervised-mgt-family-scale/README.md

 # Generator Variance Robustness

-Code and additional results for the paper "How Robust are Machine-Generated Text Detectors Under Generator Variance?"
+Code and additional results for the paper "Supervised Machine-Generated Text Detectors: Family and Scale Matters"

 # Usage